Dandeson Coates Crowther: Legacy

-Before dying in 1938, Crowther was involved in the Delta Revolt and often fought for Africans to run their continent without the sole reliance on Europeans.
+Crowther was involved in the Delta Revolt and often fought for Africans to run their continent without the sole reliance on Europeans.
 The Niger Delta separated from the Christian Missionary Society after Crowther advocated for a self-governing African church, establishing the Niger Delta Pastorate in 1892.
-To carry out this mission, he often dabbled in translating work.
-He translated the Anglican Book of Common Prayer, "Dusk to Dusk," into Igbo, a language of southeastern Nigeria.
-He also translated a portion of the book of Jeremiah of the Bible into Yoruba, a language of southwestern Nigeria.
-Following in the footsteps of his father, who translated the Bible and the Book of Common Prayer into Yoruba, Dandeson Coates Crowther worked to keep Africans as involved with the Church as possible, while maintaining autonomy and freedom.
+He translated the Anglican Book of Common Prayer, "Dusk to Dusk," into Igbo.
+He also translated a portion of the book of Jeremiah of the Bible into Yoruba.